apache/flink/docs/concepts/flink-architecture.zh.md

 * **Cluster Lifecycle**: in a Flink Session Cluster, the client connects to a pre-existing, long-running cluster that can accept multiple job submissions.
-  Even after all jobs are finished, the cluster (and the Flink Master) will keep running until the session is manually stopped.
+  Even after all jobs are finished, the cluster (and the JobManager) will keep running until the session is manually stopped.
 The lifetime of a Flink Session Cluster is therefore not bound to the lifetime of any Flink Job.